 - 'Habanero': This variety is still the standard for the hot pepper lover who wants bragging rights.
 Fruits are 1 to 2 inches long.
 At the upper end, these peppers can be blazingly hot, up to 350,000 Scoville units.
 There are now several varieties of Habeneros available.

 For most gardeners, this is the upper end for peppers that will be readily edible.
 Beyond this, hot peppers become literally dangerous—such as the Carolina Reaper pepper, with a Scoville rating of more than 2 million units.
-Such peppers can badly burn skin and should be considered toxic unless used with great care.
+Such peppers can badly burn skin and should be handled with great care.